Grand Trunk Western 6325

-Grand Trunk Western No. 6325 ("Old 6325") is a class "U-3-b" 4-8-4 "Northern" type steam locomotive built in 1942 by the American Locomotive Company (ALCO) for the Grand Trunk Western Railroad.
-As a member of the dual service U-3-b class, the 6325 handled heavy passenger and freight work for the Grand Trunk Western.
-In 1946, the 6325 gained notoriety for pulling United States President Harry S. Truman's election campaign train through the state of Michigan.
-Retired in 1959, the locomotive was donated for display to the City of Battle Creek, Michigan where a failed restoration attempt left 6325 in danger of being scrapped.
-Purchased in 1993 by Jerry Jacobson of the Ohio Central Railroad, the locomotive sat in storage for six years until being restored to operating condition on July 31, 2001, for use on excursion trains across the Ohio Central System.
+Grand Trunk Western 6325 ("Old 6325") is a preserved U-3-b class "Northern" type steam locomotive, built in February 1942 by the American Locomotive Company (ALCO) for the Grand Trunk Western Railroad (GTW).
+As a member of the dual service U-3-b class, the No. 6325 handled heavy passenger and freight work for the Grand Trunk Western.
+In 1946, the No. 6325 gained notoriety for pulling United States President Harry S. Truman's election campaign train through the state of Michigan.
+Retired in 1959, the locomotive was donated for display to the City of Battle Creek, Michigan where a failed restoration attempt left No. 6325 in danger of being scrapped.
+Purchased in 1993 by Jerry Jacobson of the Ohio Central Railroad (OHCR), the locomotive sat in storage for six years until being restored to operating condition on July 31, 2001, for use on excursion trains across the Ohio Central System.
 The locomotive is in storage, on static display at the Age of Steam Roundhouse in Sugarcreek, Ohio.

 History

 Revenue service

-Grand Trunk Western No. 6325 was built in February 1942 by ALCO along with 24 other U-3-b 4-8-4 "Northern" locomotive (sometimes called "Confederation" locomotives) numbered 6312 through 6336 as dual service locomotives that were the last new steam power assigned to the GTW.
+No. 6325 was built in February 1942 by ALCO along with 24 other U-3-b 4-8-4 "Northern" locomotive (sometimes called "Confederation" locomotives) numbered 6312 through 6336 as dual service locomotives that were the last new steam power assigned to the GTW.
 The U-3-b engines were right at home with GTW's road profile and characteristics, running almost a quarter of a million miles (400,000 km) between heavy repairs.
 No. 6325 could easily handle sixteen passenger cars or eighty car hotshot freights with equal ease on the Chicago division.
 Its forte was heavy passenger and fast freight service.
 All U-3-b class locomotives were known as good steamers and were liked by all engine crews and No. 6325 was no exception.
 On the GTW, it was the ultimate in modern steam power.
-In 1948, locomotive No. 6325 pulled President Harry S. Truman's campaign train across Michigan on Grand Trunk rails.
+In 1948, the locomotive pulled President Harry S. Truman's campaign train across Michigan on Grand Trunk rails.